triadtitans/seminar_rigid_body_methods/applylag.md

 As the derivative of the potential is the force, the values of resulting gradient are forces.
 These forces act on the component values of the $q_i$ and thus on the transformations of the objects.

-ASC-ODE implements the following types of forces using the global potential:
+ASC-ODE implements simple gravity and spring.

 ### "Gravity"